kellyKevin/seedlingsweb/README.md

+#User can only signin/login first in order to see the data in the website
 # Seedlings Website

 Welcome to the Seedlings Website repository!
 This project aims to provide a platform for selling different types of seedlings, focusing on enhancing gardening and agriculture practices.